bahasa-kita/bahasakita-api-doc/Auth-API.md

 # AUTH API DOCUMENTATION
-Auth API Documentation is instructions fo creating an user authorization that will be used to take advantage of all bahasakita services.
+Auth API Documentation is instructions for creating an user authorization that will be used to take advantage of all bahasakita services.

 #### **Table of Contents**